Brun04/electron-markdown-viewer/README.md

 A simple parser and viewer application for markdown files, creating with [Electron](https://www.electronjs.org/).

-The following patterns are implemented: title, unordered list, code block (particular styles exist for `Bash`, `JSON` and `INI`), link, image.
+The following patterns are implemented: title, unordered list, ordered list, code block (particular styles exist for `Bash`, `JSON` and `INI`), link, image.

 ## Dependencies and install